Cap d'Agde: Development

-Historically, the area was occupied by moorland and vineyards. and the only industry at the beginning of the 20th century was distilleries.
+Historically, the area was occupied by moorland and vineyards, and the only industry at the beginning of the 20th century was distilleries.
 After World War II, a naturist campsite (Camp Oltra) was set up in Port Lano (former Port Ambonne).

-Due to the 1960's increase in paid annual leave and the introduction of plastic for the construction of sail and motor boats with the "Plastic révolution" there was recognized a need for structured coastal development for the French coasts.

-A sea resort at Agde was planned in the 1960s by the Mission Racine in the (mosquito infested) salt marsh in Cap d'Agde, the Luno lagoon, 1967 builder : SEBLI from Béziers and SOGEBI.
-The mass plan decided by Jean Le Couteur is in concentric circles of the different thematic zones (housing, parking, leisure, etc.) around the port.
-The SODEAL, the builder run by Agde, took place in 1990.
+Due to the 1960s increase in paid annual leave and the introduction of plastic for the construction of sail and motor boats there was a recognized need for structured coastal development for the French coasts.
+A sea resort at Agde was planned in the 1960s by the Mission Racine in the mosquito-infested salt marsh in Cap d'Agde, the Luno lagoon, built in 1967 by SEBLI from Béziers and SOGEBI.
+The mass plan, designed by Jean Le Couteur, is laid out in concentric circles of the different thematic zones (housing, parking, leisure, etc.) around the port.
+The SODEAL, the builder run by Agde, was established in 1990.

+Built in Cap d'Agde, footbridge from the Flanerie to the Port, in the background on the left, former 1981 congress centre-theater hall, annex town hall, post-office, tourism-office.

-The A9 freeway was built from 1960 to 1978 serving Port Camargue to Argelès.
+The A9 freeway was built between 1960 and 1978, serving Port Camargue to Argelès.
 The mosquitoes were removed from lagoons by chemical spraying.
-In 2024 aerial and land sprays are still done.
+In 2024, aerial and land sprays were still being done.

-Built in Cap d'Agde, footbridge from the Flanerie to the Port, in the background on the left, former 1981 congress centre-theater hall, annex town hall, post-office, tourism-office.

 The urbanization mission with its architectural rules came to an end in 1983.
+By the 1960s, most buildings were small houses typically used by locals on weekends, among which the winegrowers' lean-tos remained.
+Wine production has plummeted since the sea resort was planned, and the traditional piquette is no longer an economically viable option.
+At the beginning of the 20th century in Grau there was a start of tourist activity with casino gambling permitted in 2 places.
+With the exception of a winery and small plots of farming land belonging to non-residents, plus a temporary exploitation of salt marshes at the beginning of the century, and the usual fishing by small boats, the cape was mostly uninhabited.
+At that time, the State carried out expropriations in Cap d'Agde to avoid land speculation while the practice of illegal occupations, including on the islands, generally persisted.

 Built from 1981 (once in the office of the former convention center), the Tourist Office was located below the tracks of the central raised roundabout of the Port of Cap d'Agde, a roundabout restored level in 2016.
-The Office then moved in 2024 to the new center.
+The office then moved in 2024 to the new center.

 Rochelongue's Mail built in 2000, south extension towards Grau d'Agde.

-By the 1960s, buildings were small houses typically used by locals on weekends, among which the winegrowers' lean-tos remained.
-Wine production has plummeted since the sea-resort was planned, and the traditional piquette is no longer an economics answer.

-If in Grau there was a start of tourist activity at the beginning of the 20th century with for example permission for casino gambling in 2 places, the cape with the exception of a winery and a farm among small lots belonging to persons there not residing, plus a temporary exploitation of salt marshes at the beginning of the century, and as forever fishing by small boats with a small home port, the cape was mostly uninhabited.
-At that time, the State carried out expropriations in Cap d'Agde to avoid land speculation while the general fact was the practice of illegal occupations, including on the islands.